Positive Behaviour Support Training

 Stephen joined St Anne’s in 2020 and is involved in training PBS with a hope to support staff to equip the adults they work with, with the tools to self-regulate their own behaviours with minimal staff intervention.

-Mathew Jones – PBS Trainer
+Mathew Jones – PBS Practitioner

 After completing his BSc Psychology (Hons) Matthew joined St Anne’s in 2012.
 Since then, Matthew has supported individuals in a variety of support settings across Leeds, Kirklees, Calderdale, and Bradford including outreach, supported living and residential services and management roles.